divyanshu9821/hourly_chime_clock/README.md

 # grandpa_clock
-As the name suggest it work in the same way like a pendulum clock<br>
+As the name suggest it work in the same way like a pendulum clock<br><br>
 It rings twice every hour
   * First at O' clock.
 (Rings = no of hours)
   * second at half an hour.
 (Rings = 1)